OpenClassrooms-Student-Center/alumnis/content/students/sebastien25.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Devenir Freelance dans le développement d'application web et Python.
 short_description: J'aime les jeux vidéos et les nouvelles technologies.
-J'aime surtout passer du temps avec ma famille et mes amis.
+J'aime surtout passer du temps avec ma famille et mes amis...

 # don't touch that
 template: students